syncom/emailimg-rpi/README.md

 - An email account (a free one can be obtained from live.com)

-## Tweet a JPEG image upon motion detection
+## Email a JPEG image upon motion detection

 Usage: